BLCM/BLCMods/Borderlands 2 mods/osetor74/BL2 Lasers/README.md

 **A mod that recreates the laser weapon category from The Pre-Sequel in BL2 as new SMGs**

+**Currently only includes non-uniques.
+Would like to make uniques as well, but don't know if i will.**

 As i can't actually bring the models and such from TPS, i chose SMGs as they shared the most similarities from the existing weapon types (shares all manufacturers and has the closest amount of ammo)

-All the stats and functionality are identical to those in TPS.
+All the stats and functionality are (almost) identical to those in TPS.

+*Continuous Damage Bonus is achieved a little differently but in gameplay will feel identical*

 ![Railgun](https://i.imgur.com/SlCVUeS.png)